TenKeyLabs/dappwright/.changeset/ninety-berries-destroy.md

 ---
-"@tenkeylabs/dappwright": minor
+'@tenkeylabs/dappwright': minor
 ---

-feat: 🎸 add new param for another extensions
+feat: 🎸 adds new parameter to the bootstrap interface that enables additional extensions to be loaded